-*In very rare cases, a student who has completed over 100 degree applicable units at SBCC may be eligible to Petition for Reinstatement of Priority Enrollment.
+In rare cases, a student who has lost enrollment priority may be eligible to petition

-Register online on or after your appointment time by going to http://pipeline.sbcc.edu and selecting Registration and Student Records.
+Register online on or after your appointment time by going to Pipeline and selecting Registration and Student Records.
 In person assistance is available in Admissions & Records, SS-110 on or after your appointment.
-Go to www.sbcc.edu/admissions for office hours.
+See Admissions & Records for office hours.

 Pay fees online.
-For information on payment options and deadlines, go to www.sbcc.edu/fees.
-For information on Board of Governors Fee Waivers, financial aid, scholarships,
+For information on Board of Governors Fee Waivers, financial aid, scholarships, etc.,

 Prerequisites and corequisites are enforced for all classes.
-For more information, go to http://www.sbcc.edu/prerequisitepolicy.
+For more information, see Prerequisites and Corequisites.

 Viewing Critical Course Dates: